skibz/automator-youtube-dl/readme.md

 * the logging is written all silly-like to make the text-to-speech more betterer :upside_down_face:
 * the shell script has been modified to run on platforms other than os x
-* beware: no download progress is indicated to the user